folio-org/stripes/doc/dev-guide.md

 #### Filtering translations at build time

-By default, stripes-core will collect translations for all languages it finds in each module.
+By default, the build process will collect translations for all languages found in each module.
 Sometimes it is desireable to build a tenant with only a specific set of languages.
 To filter the languages for a tenant, set the `languages` property in the `config` section of the tenant's `stripes.config.js` file.
 The value should be an array of desired two-letter codes.
 For example:
 ```
 config: {
   languages: ['en', 'de'],
 },
 ```
-In addition to limiting the number of module translations processed during the build, specifying `languages` will also prompt the build to filter out language assets for third party libraries like `react-intl` and `moment`.
-This will reduce the number of build assets and their size.
+In addition to limiting the number of translations processed during the build, specifying `languages` will also prompt the build to filter out third-party language assets for `react-intl` and `moment`.
+This will reduce the quantity and size of build files emitted.

 #### Other uses of the locale